-Make a significant impact in the selection of the Class of 2T1
+Make an impact in the selection of the Class of 2T2

-This volunteer opportunity requires a commitment of around nine to 11 hours per month from November 1, 2016 until the end of the academic year May 2017.
-Peak reviewing periods will take place between January and March of 2017.
-A selection of training sessions will take place on campus during the last week of November.
+This volunteer opportunity requires a commitment of around nine to 11 hours per month from November 1, 2017 until the end of the academic year May 2018.
+Peak reviewing periods will take place between January and March of 2018.
+A selection of training session dates will be available in the fall.
+Training is mandatory for all assessors selected.

 Interested alumni must:

-- Training sessions will take place on campus and remotely in late November
+- Training sessions will take place on campus and remotely in fall 2017